platformsh/platformsh-docs/docs/src/administration/sso.md

 #### Issue with re-authenticating every 15 minutes

 If your organization has Google SSO enabled on Platform.sh, you may be required to re-authenticate with Google every 15 minutes.
-This happens when Platform.sh does not possess a valid refresh token from your Google account.
+This happens when Platform.sh doesn't possess a valid refresh token from your Google account.

 To resolve that, you need to: